1. Forside

 Co-op apartment owners aren’t allowed to make major changes in their homes without a permit from the tenant owner’s association’s committee.

-Which type is more profitable
+Which type is more profitable?

 A condominium can be a source of profit should you decide to sell it someday.
 Though for that to happen, you have to pay off your debt, and your property’s value must increase.
+Recently, the price index for Copenhagen real estate has declined.
+However, if you plan to stay for a longer period of time, these numbers shouldn’t be too worrisome.

 Prospects of profit aren’t as favourable for co-op apartments as they have a price cap.
 The price cap is determined by factors such as the property’s value and its debt.